dmd-program/dmd-100/lessons/what-is-design/introduction.md

 # Introduction

 In this lesson, you will learn about how design thinking, systems thinking, and critical thinking play important roles in the process of design and the complex interactions that design has out in the world.
-You will have a Daily design journal activity that spans two weeks, and overlaps with lesson two.
+The double diamond design process will be introduced, and will be applied to projects in later lessons.
+You will have a Daily design journal activity that spans two weeks and will ask you to reflect on the designed objects that we interact with every day.
 This

 You will also begin reading the book, _Design and Truth_, by Robert Grudin.
 This book attempts to describe what design is and connect it to philisophy and ethics.